Rules

 • State residency is defined as “currently living, working, or schooling inside Montana.”
 This includes military personnel stationed in state.

-• Non-resident/ collegiate runners may enter to run unaffiliated, but they must purchase and wear a purple jersey, and they will not be eligible for team scoring.
+• Non-resident / collegiate runners may enter to run unaffiliated, but they must wear an official purple jersey, and they will not be eligible for team scoring.

 • Team jersey colors are: Billings – Black, Bozeman – Gold, Butte – Green, Great Falls – Red, Helena – Blue, Kalispell – White, Missoula – Maroon, Unaffiliated – Purple